PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 As simple as the name says, a digital nomad is a remote worker, who is independent of location-specific jobs and works while traveling from anywhere while staying connected.

-The dream of working as a digital nomad has no newness into it.
+The dream of working as a digital nomad has no newness to it.
 There are innumerable others like us who live and work from wherever they want, under the condition they’ve continuous Wi-Fi supply.

 Lots of companies are building working spaces and proving spaces in coffee shops to let freelancers work and interact with each other.